Media-Bias-Group/Neural-Media-Bias-Detection-Using-Distant-Supervision-With-BABE/README.md

-# Neural-Media-Bias-Detection-Using-Distant-Supervision-With-BABE
+# Neural Media Bias Detection Using Distant Supervision With BABE - Bias Annotations By Experts
 The repository contains the data files and scripts corresponding to the paper "Neural Media Bias Detection Using Distant Supervision With BABE".
+More information will be added in case of acceptance of the paper.

 # Description of the data files found in /data folder" (all files are also provided in csv format)
 - "raw_labels_MBIC.xlsx": individual annotator labels of MBIC's crowdsourcers.